 - Read – The Tax Implications Letter explains how receipt of this award may affect your taxes

 - Complete and submit the online application – https://notredame.fluidreview.com/

 - Biographical Information – basic information about the applicant (name, major, etc.)

 - Resume – prior to submission we strongly recommend having this reviewed during walk in hours

 - Waiver and Program Guidelines – agree to the policies of the Funding Program throughout the internship

 - Expense Sheet – itemize all anticipated food, housing, and transportation expenses

 - Employer Verification Form – This form is required for submission.
 See the Employer Verification FAQ for any troubles in submitting this form.

 International Internships – If an experience outside of the USA is awarded funds, it is MANDATORY to attend a University Health and Safety Summit.
 Funds will not be released to the recipient if they do not attend this Health and Safety Summit.
 Notre Dame International partners with the Center for Career Development for this training.
 Students abroad can attend virtually.

 Recipients of Financial Aid – All applicants receiving financial aid should contact the Office of Financial Aid to confirm that these funds will not have any possible impact on their financial aid package.
-We will fund students regardless of the support level financial aid provides.
+We will consider funding students regardless of the support level financial aid provides.